OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Designed to be the "Language of the Cloud".
 Interpreted (`go run`) or compiled (`go build`).
     Looks somewhat like `C` (Ken Thompson was part of Bell Labs, and worked with Dennis Ritchie and Brian Kernighan). _Uses pointers!_
-    Feels a bit like an OVNI here, but very fast and powerful.
+    Feels a bit like an UFO here, but very fast and powerful.
-    The `go build` command can build a **native executable**.
+    The `go build` command can build a **native executable**, that does not need a Virtual Machine.
     Portability is to be provided by Containers (like Docker).
 - [Clojure](#clojure)
     - Created by Rich Hickey, in 2007.
     - Clojure is a JVM-compatible LISP-like language.
+LISP is the ancestor of all Functional Programming languages.
+    If you do not know it yet, do give it a look.
+There is a good chance that you will be at least surprised...
+If Go feels a bit like an UFO, that one is an alien!

 #### Output
 All versions of the program pretty much return the same output, like